DanRohde/blender-stuff/WFC 3D Generator/README.md

 * For neighbor restrictions to take effect, there must be more than one object in the source collection.
 * Region constraints don't work with all symmetry constraint variants
 * Dimensions constraints can cause empty cells, especially in conjunction with symmetry constraints
+* Not all frequency constraints work with dimensions constraints.

 ## Upcoming Features